clarkgrubb/data-tools/doc/TOUR.md

 <a name="utf-8"/>
 ## utf-8

-The `utf8-viewer` *data tool* was written because the author was having a difficult time determining the Unicode points of sequence of UTF-8 bytes.
+The `utf8-viewer` *data tool* provides an easy way to determine the Unicode points of a sequence of UTF-8 bytes.

     $ utf8-viewer foo.txt